 Each device can be managed through the "Device Dashboard".
 This interface shows connection data and also allows checking the "device API" with raw device data representation.

 Thinger.io provides bidirectional communication, so it is possible to retrieve data into the server using "devices output resources" and also sending messages from server to the "devices input resources".
-Both resources are represented in the "device API" viewer.Input & Output resources in the device API inspector
+Both kind of resources are represented in the device

 Thinger.io provides three essential tools to work with devices data that are the basis for creating any IoT project, next tabs shows each tool introduction: